 - Harvard University research shows yoga lowers cortisol, the stress hormone, by up to 27% in 8 weeks of practice.

-- A 2023 Mayo Clinic study found older adults practicing yoga twice weekly improved memory and focus by 15%.
+- A 2023 Mayo Clinic study found that older adults practicing yoga twice weekly improved memory and focus by 15%.

 - Brain imaging reveals thicker prefrontal cortex regions in regular practitioners, linked to better decision-making and emotional control.